Unique opportunity to live, work and learn at a beautiful Tibetan Buddhist retreat center.

 About Ratna Ling Work Study Volunteer Program

 This year-round residential volunteer opportunity combines meaningful work with opportunities for self-growth.
-No religious affiliation is required to volunteer although we are seeking those with a sincere interest in Buddhism and a strong work ethic.
-The initial commitment for this program is 6 months with a 4-week trial period.
-For those who find our community and lifestyle, a good fit longer-term commitments are possible.
+No religious affiliation is required to volunteer, although we are seeking those with a sincere interest in Buddhist studies and a strong work ethic.
+We require an initial commitment of 6 months, beginning with a two-week quarantine, per our Covid policy.
+For those who find our community and lifestyle a good fit, longer-term volunteer opportunities are possible.

-Our faculty and staff consist entirely of full-time resident volunteers who work for one of three on-site organizations:
+Our faculty and staff consist entirely of full-time resident volunteers who work for one of four sister organizations, all with operations located onsite:

 - Ratna Ling Retreat Center